V1B3hR/GCS-v7-with-empathy/README.md

 ![alt text](https://img.shields.io/badge/version-7.0-blue)
 An Empathetic, Co-Adaptive, and Therapeutic Brain-Computer Interface.
-The Vision

 The Grand Council Sentient (GCS) is more than just a Brain-Computer Interface.
 It is a research initiative and a functional prototype for a system designed to be a true partner to the human mind.
 Our core philosophy is that the mind is like a flower: fragile, flexible, and requiring a supportive environment to thrive.
 This project moves beyond simple command decoding.
 We are building a complete cognitive and affective interface that can sense intent, understand emotion, and is architected to safely and ethically act as a therapeutic agent.
-Our goal is to create a system that is not just powerful, but also good—a technology that embodies the principles of safety, privacy, and empathy.
+Our goal is to create a system that is not just powerful, but also embodies the principles of safety, privacy, and empathy.

   Core Features
 The GCS is a full-stack, modular system built on a foundation of cutting-edge research and a safety-first design.